 Boeing now demands that the supplier can read the native Catia file and do a validation of the part to assure it is the same as the part going into the CNC.
-This is an extremely expensive and obscure process.
+This is an extremely expensive time consuming convoluted process.
 But remember the 3D model is now the authority and Catia 5 puts out some of the most corrupt parts in the industry.

 I do sell ZW3D and it imports PMI from Creo, NX, Catia and Solidworks.
 So, if you need to have access to PMI please feel free to give me a call.

 That about brings us up to the present.
 Nothing has changed at Boeing and I suppose Airbus for years.
 But engineering costing them a fortune.
 Why?

 Is Catia 5 the Worst 3D CAD System in the World?

 You be the judge!

 I can tell you after 30 years of selling a variety of 3D CAD systems, and competing against many others, that Catia 5 is the worst CAD system in the world.
 It is devastating for Boeing, Airbus or any large engineering company that has a large turnover of engineers.

 Catia 5 is just one of today’s popular programs that are nothing more than Pro/e (Creo) clones.
 It is a history based only design package.
 It is not conducive for effective fast design.
 Now a smaller company with a stable staff may tolerate a history only based system, a large engineering firm with a high turn over of 3D CAD engineers cannot afford the horrible overhead with this type of system.

 I have many opinions on history and direct edit.
 I promote IronCAD and ZW3D that have integrated direct editing.
 While I love history for conceptual design I will sometimes completely blow my history and continue to work with a mixture of history and direct edit.

 Very large engineering companies should have robust integrated direct